bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 the third one – number `3` and the error message.
 The function results can be distinguished, but the main disadvantage of such decision is that the numbers don’t talk for themselves.
-The programmer has to remember that number `3` for this functions indicates a syntax error, and number `2` indicates the absence of the file, no other way.
+The programmer has to remember that number `3` for these functions indicates a syntax error, and number `2` indicates the absence of the file, no other way.
 What if there are more of such kind of functions?
 You will have to learn the meaning of each number in relation to each function.